Tseg-tech/The-ultimate-Docker-Course/Introduction to Docker/README.md

+                                   Docker Basics

-Docker is a platform for consistently building, running, and shipping applications.
+• Docker is a platform for consistently building, running, and shipping applications.

 • A virtual machine is an abstraction of hardware resources.
 Using hypervisors we can create and manage virtual machines.
 The most popular hypervisors are VirtualBox,